udude17/MCW-ECR/Whiteboard design session/WDS student guide - Enterprise-ready cloud.md

    -   What would be needed to automate the environment to speed up onboarding?

    -   What options could you propose to allow access for remote employees?
 Specifically, how could they access resources on the ECommerceDev network but nothing else on the Azure network?

+2. What cost control options would you propose to put in place to otimaze this environment?

 **Prepare**